Volunteer

 ZOOM general wbg volunteer orientationS

-Once you sign up for the session in VolunteerHub, you will be emailed the ZOOM meeting link that you will use to virtually attend the course.
+Once you register for the session in VolunteerHub, you will be emailed additional information to attend the course.

 Wbg garden guide training classes